A cozy workspace with a laptop and coffee, representing the Ask Vanessa care journal

 Ask Vanessa: Practical Care Tips for Dementia Patients

 Dementia is perhaps the most complex puzzle a family caregiver will ever face.
-It is not a linear journey; it's a winding road filled with good days, confusing days, and days where you might feel like a stranger to the person who raised you.
-In my work as a Certified PAC (Positive Approach to Care) Trainer, I've learned that we cannot force a person with dementia to join us in our reality.
-Instead, to truly care for them, we must step into theirs.
-I've seen how small changes in our approach—how we speak, how we arrange a room, how we react to agitation—can dramatically lower stress for both the patient and the caregiver.
-Today, I want to share practical, field-tested strategies that go beyond medical advice to the heart of daily living.
+It's not a straight line.
+It's a winding road filled with good days, confusing days, and days where you might feel like a stranger to the person who raised you.
+In my work as a Certified PAC (Positive Approach to Care) Trainer, I've learned something that changed everything for me: we can't force a person with dementia to join us in our reality.
+To truly care for them, we have to step into theirs.
+I've seen how small changes in our approach, how we speak, how we arrange a room, how we respond to agitation, can dramatically lower stress for both the person living with dementia and the person caring for them.
+Today, I want to share practical, field-tested strategies that go beyond medical advice and get to the heart of daily living.

 December 18, 2025